Breaking the (Phyto)Social Distance

 Chapter 1, which introduces the tour, and Chapter 2, which guides you through fieldwork on the lawn, are available now.
 Chapter 3, which includes participant responses, will be available later in the season, as we process and respond to each participant.
 You can find the videos here and on our Lawn Lab website.

-Next Epoch Seed Library in collaboration with Anne Percoco.
+Lawn Lab is a project of the Next Epoch Seed Library in collaboration with Anne Percoco.